 You can use granulated sugar when the recipe calls for powdered sugar in certain situations.
-Candy and other smooth-textured sweets are generally not ok (use the recommended type of sugar), but it can work in things like cookies and cakes.
+Candy and other smooth-textured sweets really need the recommended type of sugar, but using confectioners' sugar can work in things like cookies and cakes.
 While the recipe won't turn out exactly as intended, it will have the proper sweetness as long as you use the proper amount.

 Generally, it's recommended to use 1 cup of granulated sugar for 1 3/4 cups of powdered sugar.
 A more accurate (and easier) way to substitute the sugars is based on weight, not volume.
 If a recipe calls for 1 cup of powdered sugar (4 ounces, or 113 grams), you should use 4 ounces of granulated sugar.